kogito-ops/puppet-gitea/README.md

 ## Description

-A Puppet module for managing Gitea settings.
-This module allows you to install and configure Gitea using operating system specific facilities with just a single parameter.
+A Puppet module for managing [Gitea][gitea] (Git with a cup of tea) settings.
+This module allows you to install and configure Gitea using pre-built binaries and does not need external package repositories.
+You can chose to install Gitea with default settings, or customize all settings to your liking.

 ## Setup